-☐ Could you briefly explain what OFDMA is?
-Orthogonal Frequency Division Multiplexing A large number of subcarriers are orthogonal (all others are zero when one peak).
+Could you briefly explain what OFDMA is?
+Orthogonal Frequency Division Multiplexing Many subcarriers are orthogonal (all others are zero when one peaks).
 A user is assigned several subcarriers.

-Regardless of the correction, is analog faster than digital?
-Since it doesn't need to convert the waveform to 0 or 1, then translate them back to the waveform signal.

-The signal travels at the same speed regardless of analog or digital.
-If you mean analog is "less complex," then yes, analog is less complex, but it loses a lot more information a lot faster.

-☐ What is TD-SCDMA?
-Is it only used by China?
+- Regardless of the correction, is analog faster than digital?
+Since it doesn't need to convert the waveform to 0 or 1, translate them back to the waveform signal.
+The signal travels at the same speed regardless of whether it is analog or digital.
+If you mean analog is "less complex," then yes, analog is less complex, but it loses much more information faster.
+What is TD-SCDMA?
+Does China only - What is TD-SCDMA?
+Does China only use it?